supercollider/supercollider.github.io/README.md

 We use sass variables so changing colors can be done by editing `assets/css/_variables.scss`.
 Otherwise, the main sass file is `assets/css/main.scss`.

-If you wanna be sure that your CSS changes are going to be effective in the browsers you'll have to update `site_version` in `_config.yml` (css cache burst).
+If you wanna be sure that your CSS changes are going to be effective in the browsers you'll have to update `site_version` in `_config.yml` (css cache bust).

 ### Downloads